 It may have belonged to his grandfather, but it seemed like his grandparents didn't even know this room existed.
 Jeffrey's grandparents weren't the original owners of the farmhouse and had only vacationed twice before ill health struck them.
 The house lay empty until Tricia came during her time off and worked on cleaning it out.

 His grandfather used to tell him that the house was a haven for gangsters.
 Aside from the Spas, Saratoga Springs was a hot-spot for illegal gambling and infamous for its racetrack.
-He often joked that Meyer Lansky and Lucky Luciano stashed all their illegal earnings on the property, but it was never fully recovered.
-On a whim, Jeffrey was tempted to check the floorboards of the hidden cellar, but he left it alone.
+He'd often joked that Meyer Lansky and Lucky Luciano stashed all their illegal earnings on the property, but it was never fully recovered.

 If he found the money, he wouldn't be able to keep it.
 It would have to be returned to the city and he would at best get a measly reward.
 The wall where he found the sash and buckle was discolored at the bottom, as if someone had scrubbed it clean.
-He stared at the floor, trying to make out the small, dark splotches ingrained in the wood.
+He stared at the floor, trying to make out the dark splotches.

 A queasy feeling hit him.
-If this house once belonged to gangsters, then they may have hidden more than money.
+If this house once belonged to gangsters, then they might've hidden more than money.
 Jeffrey stood up quick.
 He wiped off his jeans and rushed to the ladder.
-There was nothing to freak out over, but his gaze wandered back to the mismatched floorboards.
+There was nothing to freak out over, but his gaze wandered back to the wood planks.
+The length and width were just the right size.
 He picked up the crate and ascended the ladder.

 He locked the cellar tight.
 "No way!
-There are no bodies buried down here!"
+There's no bodies buried down here!"
 He said aloud.
 But he wasn't convinced.